 This salad makes an easy side dish for burgers, grilled chicken, sandwiches, and other many other main dishes.

 Any leftover pasta salad should be stored in an airtight container the refrigerator.
 The pasta salad will keep for 3-4 days when properly stored in the fridge.

 More side salad recipes!

-If you’ve tried this recipe, don’t forget to rate the recipe and leave me a comment below.
+If you’ve tried this pasta salad recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!
-You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.

 - 12 ounce box dry rotini pasta tri-color or regular